MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ## Manage notebooks

-You can rename, delete, duplicate, and download existing  Azure Quantum notebooks.
+You can rename, delete, duplicate, and download existing notebooks.

 1. Click your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Click **Jupyter Notebooks**.